JohnCoene/grapher/docs/docs/get-started.md

 sidebar_label: Get Started
 ---

+This is at its core an integration of the many works of [Andrei Kashcha](credits.md) that form [ngraph](https://github.com/anvaka/ngraph).
+This package is intended to make large visualisations where the latter is the core, such as [this one](http://shiny.john-coene.com/cran).
+Therefore, we show the example code but do not render the visualisation as in this form they can only be underwhelming.

 grapher attempts to combine ease of use and customisation.
 One can initialise a graph from almost type of graph object with a single line of code but nonetheless greatly customise all visual aspects of the graph later on.

 There are many ways to refer to the components of a graph, grapher refers to them as nodes and links.